apurvanataraj88/Punchh-Assessment/Punchh-Challenge/api/README.md

   - Click that, and then click 'Add' in the top right corner of the pane.
   - Click the cancel button.
   - Here, we will click the Import button to get the required environment variables.
-  - Click the Choose Files button and select the `punchhEnv.postman_environment.json` file.
+  - Click the Choose Files button and select the `punchhEnv.postman_environment.json` file which should be downloaded.
   - Close the pane, and we are now ready to run the collection.
 - Click the Runner button on the top-left side and then select the collection `PunchhAPI`
 - The list of requests in this collection are detailed on the right side.